python-postgres/fe/sphinx-src/index.rst

 py-postgresql
 =============

-py-postgresql is a project dedicated to improving Python interfaces to PostgreSQL.
+py-postgresql is a project dedicated to improving the Python interfaces to PostgreSQL.

 At its core, py-postgresql provides a PG-API, `postgresql.api`, and